abunnazeer/user-management-service/README.md

 ## Overview

-The User Management Service is a microservice responsible for all user-related functionalities in the healthcare management system.
+The User Management Service is a microservice responsible for all user-related functionalities in the Nodejs Application.
 This includes user registration, authentication, profile management, and user roles and permissions.

 ## Table of Contents